 – –79 dB(W/kHz) 4 MHz away.

 These low values, when combined with low antenna heights and path losses proportional to 1/r4 for propagation over the surface of the Earth, result in making geographical separation a very effective sharing tool.
-For example, an amateur mobile radio, tuned to the centre frequency of the radar has been able to detect an audible WPR signal out to 3 km over a grassy plain.

 However, in the main beam, the e.i.r.p. spectral density is 57 dB greater and, as a consequence, airborne and satellite-based receivers are subjected to a much higher level of interference.
 Path losses proportional to 1/r2 compound the problem.
-Subsequent efforts to alleviate the problem with the wind profilers in the band 400.15-406 MHz showed that the modulation used by 404 MHz WPRs has a significant impact upon their sharing characteristics.
-Currently, the pulses are phase-coded to distinguish the two or three “chips” within each pulse so as to effect pulse compression.
+Subsequent efforts to alleviate the problem with WPR in the band 400.15-406 MHz showed that the modulation used by 404 MHz WPRs has a significant impact upon their sharing characteristics.
+Currently, the pulses are phase-coded to distinguish the two or three “chips” within each pulse so as to achieve pulse compression.
 Were no further coding done, the emitted spectrum would consist of lines separated by the PRF.
 However, one member of a 64-long pseudo-random phase code sequence was imposed on each pulse in succession so that the spectral lines appear at intervals of PRF/64 with line powers reduced by a factor of 64.
 In addition, the profiler transmitters were turned off under computer control whenever a Cospas-Sarsat satellite appeared more than 41 above the profiler’s horizon.
-(There being only a few of these satellites, this results in a negligible loss of profiler data.)
+(There being only a few of these satellites, these results in a negligible loss of profiler data.)

 The phase coding applied to 404 MHz profiler emissions must be “undone” in the receiver.
 As a result, interference from other, non-WPR systems appears incoherent and noise-like to the profiler.
 Hence, the minimum detectable (profiler) signal is about –170 dBm, while interference is troublesome only at levels of –135 dBm or more.

-Resolution 217 (WRC-97) identifies spectrum to be used for WPRs.
-The use of other bands, e.g. 400.15-406 MHz for WPR is not recommended.
-The same techniques used to ameliorate interference to satellites in this band are, however, applicable in other bands as well.

 As another example of sharing with WPR, the band 1 215-1 300 MHz was allocated to the radionavigation satellite service at WRC-2000.
 Since then, some technical studies were performed to assess compatibility between these RNSS systems and WPR’s operating in the 1 270-1 295 MHz band.
 Result of these studies can be found in ECC Report 90.
 This report concludes that RNSS systems could, under some conditions, interfere and degrade wind profiler operations, at least for three-beam WPRs.
 This report however list a number of mitigation techniques (hardware or software) that could help overcoming these difficulties.
 Some of these techniques include selection of antenna pointing, adding beams or implementing WPR frequencies at 1 274 or 1 294 MHz, at nulls of the RNSS modulations, this latter being likely the more simple ones to apply.

 The Japan Meteorological Agency (JMA) is operating a Wind Profiler Network and Data Acquisition System (WINDAS) network for the purpose of monitoring the development of and predicting severe weather events.
-The network consists of thirty-one 1.3 GHz wind profilers installed across Japan that communicate with a control center which is located at the JMA headquarters in Tokyo (Fig. 4-16).
+The network consists of thirty-three 1.3 GHz wind profilers installed across Japan that communicate with a control centre which is located at the JMA headquarters in Tokyo (Fig. 4-17)